Repeatable patterns and the maximum multiplicity of a generator in a reduced word: Abstract

 \section{Abstract}

-We study the maximum multiplicity $\Ans(k,n)$ of a simple transposition $s_k=(k \: k+1)$ in a reduced word for the longest permutation $w_0=n \: n-1 \: \cdots \: 2 \: 1$, a problem closely related to much previous work on sorting networks and on the ``$k$-sets" problem.
-After reinterpreting the problem in terms of monotone weakly separated paths, we show that, for fixed $k$ and growing $n$, the optimal paths are periodic in a precise sense, so that
+We study the maximum multiplicity $\Ans(k,n)$ of a simple transposition $s_k=(k \: k+1)$ in a reduced word for the longest permutation $w_0=n \: n-1 \: \cdots \: 2 \: 1$, a problem closely related to much previous work on sorting networks and on the ``$k$-set" problem.
+After reinterpreting the problem in terms of monotone weakly separated paths, we show that, for fixed $k$ and sufficiently large $n$, the optimal density is realized by paths which are periodic in a precise sense, so that

 for a periodic function $p_k$ and constant $c_k$.
 In fact we show that $c_k$ is always rational, and compute several bounds and exact values for this quantity with \emph{repeatable patterns}, which we introduce.